-Section and Essay Scores.
-Performance on each section of the exam is also reported using scaled scores.
+Section and Essay Scores: Performance on each section of the exam is also reported using scaled scores.
 Pass-fail decisions are not based on section scores; the scaling of section scores is intended to help candidates evaluate their performance on different parts of the test.

 Section scores can range from 0.1 to 9.9 and are reported in one-tenth point intervals (e.g., 8.1, 8.6).
-Section scores are intentionally placed on a narrower scale because they are often based on a small number of test questions.
+Section scores are intentionally placed on a narrower scale because they are based on a smaller number of test questions.
 Therefore, section scores are not as reliable as the total scaled score and should be interpreted with some caution.

-Passing Score.
-A scaled score of 75 is required to pass all ARRT exams.
-This pass-fail point, called the "cut score", is established by ARRT's Board of Trustees and the R.R.A.
-Examination Committee through a process called standard setting.
-During the standard setting process, the Board and Committee receive input from a panel representing a broad constituency of R.R.A.s, educators, and radiologists.
+Passing Score: A scaled score of 75 is required to pass all ARRT exams.
+This pass-fail point, called the "cut score", is reviewed periodically by an advisory committee and established by ARRT's Board of Trustees through a process called standard setting.
+During the standard setting process, the advisory committee consisting of R.R.A.s, educators, and radiologists conducts structured activities to arrive at a recommended cut score.
+The Board reviews the results of these activities to establish a final cut score.
 The cut score represents the standard of performance required to obtain certification.
 Those who meet or exceed the standard pass the exam.

 One may ask how many questions need to be answered correctly to achieve a scaled score of 75.
 The answer depends on the difficulty of the particular form that was taken.
-For most R.R.A. test forms, a scaled score of 75 corresponds to about 65% to 70% correct for the selected response portion, and about 60% correct for the case-based essay component.
+For most R.R.A. test forms, a scaled score of 75 corresponds to about 65% to 70% correct for the selected response portion, and about 60% to 68% correct for the case-based essay component.
 Again, it is important to note that the cut score will vary slightly based on the difficulty of a particular test form.
-For example, if a July test form is 2 points more difficult than the previous January test form, then the raw passing score for the July exam would be two-points lower.
+For example, if a July test form is 2 points more difficult than the previous January test form, then the raw passing score for the July exam would be two points lower.
 However, the scaled passing score would remain at 75.
 Test form difficulty is monitored through a process known as statistical equating.
-Readers interested in a more detailed explanation of ARRT's equating and scaling procedures are encouraged to request a copy of the brochure, Settle the Score.

-Scoring Case-Based Essays.
-Each essay question is worth 3 to 6 points depending on the complexity of the question, as well as the length and detail expected in the response.
+Scoring Case-Based Essays: Each essay question is worth 3 to 6 points depending on the complexity of the question, as well as the length and detail expected in the response.
 For example, a question that asks a candidate to list four types of imaging studies that could be used to evaluate a suspected pathology might be worth 3 points, while a question that asks the candidate to list four types of imaging studies and explain the diagnostic utility of each would be worth 6 points.
 Candidates are informed of the point value of each question during exam administration.
 Regardless of the exact number of points on the essay, the total score is always computed such that the essays account for 25% of the total, while the selected response sections account for 75% of the total.